axibase/atsd/installation/cloudera.md

 ## Request License

-To obtain a license key, contact Axibase support with the following information from the machine where ATSD will be installed.
+To obtain a license key, contact Axibase support with the following information from the server where ATSD will be installed.

 * Output of the `ip addr` command.